 The proxies appointed in the accompanied form of proxy are expected to vote for the election of the nominee directors noted in the table below to serve as directors of STRATTEC.
 Our Board of Directors is divided into three classes, with the term of office of each class ending in successive years.
-Two directors are to be elected at the Annual Meeting to serve for a term of three years expiring in 2023 and three directors will continue to serve for the terms designated in the table shown below.
-As indicated below, the individuals nominated by our Board of Directors for election at the Annual Meeting are each an incumbent director.
-The table below also provides brief biographies of each of our incumbent directors, including the nominee directors for this year's Annual Meeting.
+Three directors are to be elected at the Annual Meeting to serve for a term of three years expiring in 2026 and four directors will continue to serve for the terms designated in the table shown below.
+As indicated below, the individuals nominated by our Board of Directors for election at the Annual Meeting are each an incumbent director, other than Bruce M. Lisman and F. Jack Liebau, Jr., who are each a new director nominee originally recommended by one of our shareholders.
+The table below also provides brief biographies of each of our incumbent and nominee directors, including the nominee directors for this year's Annual Meeting.
 We anticipate that the nominees listed in this Proxy Statement will be candidates when the election is held.
 However, if an unexpected occurrence should make it necessary, in the judgment of the proxy holders, to substitute some other person for a nominee director, proxies will be voted for a substitute nominee selected by the proxy holders (except where a proxy withholds authority with respect to the election of directors).